Use missional responses on social media during political season

 by Guest Author on June 28, 2016 in great commandment

 I'm working with my team at Epic Life Church here in North Seattle.
 This week is our biggest week of the summer concerning the church because we're working an event called Celebrate North Seattle.
 This event has grown to over 2,500 attendees in past few years and it celebrates the achievements and businesses around the community.
 This is our major outreach event of the year.
 There have been countless hours worked over the last six months by the staff at Epic Life and we've been able to join in the process.
-Because this event is happening this Sunday, we're/a>... [continue]
+Because this event is happening this Sunday, we're doing any and all last minute preparation in order to be ready.

 Sharing the hope of Christ in East Asia